pathaniapankaj/incubyte-gmail-compose-assessment/README.md

 # Incubyte Gmail Compose Assessment

+This repository contains manual QA test cases for Gmail Compose functionality, prepared as part of the Incubyte assessment.

 ## Objective

-To test Gmail's Compose functionality and verify successful creation and delivery of an email with:
+To test Gmail Compose functionality and verify successful creation and delivery of an email with:

-Subject: Incubyte
+- Subject: Incubyte

-Body: QA test for Incubyte
+- Body: QA test for Incubyte

 ## Deliverables